containers/podman/docs/source/markdown/podman.1.md

 Path to the command binary to use for setting up a network.
 It is currently only used for setting up a slirp4netns network.
 If "" is used then the binary is looked up using the $PATH environment variable.

 #### **--remote**, **-r**
-Access Podman service will be remote
+When true, access to the Podman service will be remote.
+Defaults to false.
-Remote connections use local containers.conf for default.
+Settings can be modified in the containers.conf file.
+If the CONTAINER_HOST environment variable is set, the remote option defaults to true.

 #### **--url**=*value*
 URL to access Podman service (default from `containers.conf`, rootless `unix://run/user/$UID/podman/podman.sock` or as root `unix://run/podman/podman.sock`).